Poole Bay (PBY)

 natural supply of beach material from cliff erosion and the groynes

-serve to retain imported material which moves predominantly moves from
+serve to retain imported material which moves predominantly from

 west to east.